browser-history/browser-history/docs/contributing.rst

    * To create a new feature branch and use it, run: ``git checkout -b feature-<feature-name>``.
    * If a feature branch already exists, switch to it before committing: ``git checkout feature-<feature-name>``

 #.
+Initialize the pre-commit hook, if you are committing changes for the first time:

+   * ``pre-commit install`` - to setup git hook scripts that will help you check your code each time you commit.

+#.
 Make changes, ``git add`` and then commit.
 Make sure to link the issue number in the commit message.